-The EMPOWER clinical data required for the PMA application is expected to be completed in the first half of 2009.
+The EMPOWER clinical data required for the PMA application is expected to be completed in the middle of 2009.
 Assuming these data are favorable, we intend to prepare and file our PMA application with the FDA.
 If approved, we would expect to commercially launch our Maestro System in the United States in 2010.
 Because the EMPOWER trial will be blinded, we will not be routinely reporting safety and EWL data until after the first year of the trial.
 After the first year, the trial will be unblinded and all subjects, including those in the control group, will have the option to receive ongoing VBLOC therapy.
 Subjects will continue to be followed out to 60 months as part of the trial and we will continue to monitor and report on average percentage EWL and safety during this extended period.

 Even if we complete the EMPOWER trial it may not produce results that are sufficient to support approval of a PMA application, or the FDA may require higher efficacy endpoints to approve our Maestro System.
 For example, the FDA has indicated to us that they believe that a 20 to 25 percentage point greater EWL than a control group is the appropriate efficacy criterion for the EMPOWER trial.
-Thus, there is a risk that, even if we achieve our endpoint of a 10 percentage point greater EWL than the control group at 12 months, the FDA may not approve our Maestro System.
+Thus, there is a risk that, even if we achieve our endpoint, the FDA may not approve our system.
 To date, we have limited clinical data regarding the efficacy of our therapy at 12 months upon which to evaluate our ability to meet either our or the FDA's proposed efficacy endpoint.
 Our results and our ability to obtain approval from the FDA for our Maestro System may also depend on the measurement standards we use to evaluate the EWL data.
 In addition, there is a risk that the FDA may require us to conduct a longer clinical trial, submit additional follow-up data, or engage in other costly and time consuming activities that may delay the FDA's approval of the Maestro System.